wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VII.1
 <p class=fip id=p1>
-1.&emsp;You may still complain about fear, but you nevertheless persist in making yourself fearful.
+1. You may still complain about fear, but you nevertheless persist in making yourself fearful.
 ²I have already indicated that you cannot ask me to release you from fear.
 3I know it does not exist, but you do not.
 ⁴If I intervened between your thoughts and their results, I would be tampering with a basic law of cause and effect; the most fundamental law there is.